wgdotnet/global-azure-2025-aks/AKS Cluster Design - Nodepools.md

 This is troublesome, because some of the workload's QoS classes are `Burstable` (see: [[K8S QoS Classes]]).
 Which may destabilize the customers' workload or make it impossible to schedule.

 > **Recommendation**
-> Run the contents of the `system` namespace,  in a logically separated nodepool.
+> Run the contents of the `kube-system` namespace,  in a logically separated nodepool.
 Additional workloads such as: prometheus, service meshes, keda, cert-manager, argocd, kyverno and any other core platform workloads should be executed there.
 ## Example: Nodepool separation

 > **Discussion**